anuragmy/designs/README.md

 # designs

-Here I showcase some of my graphic and vector designs, made with photoshop and Illustrator.
+Here I showcase some of my graphic and vector designs, made with photoshop, Illustrator and InDesign.